United States Nuclear Regulatory Commission - Protecting People and the Environment

 Safety Evaluation Report

-The NRC staff conducts a technical review of the license application and integrated safety analysis summary against applicable regulations (e.g., 10 CFR Part 40) and guidance (e.g., NUREG-1520, Standard Review Plan for the Review of a License Application for a Fuel Cycle Facility), and then prepares a safety evaluation report to document the review findings.
+The NRC staff conducted a technical review of the license application and integrated safety analysis summary consistent with applicable regulations (e.g., 10 CFR Part 40) and (10 CFR Part 70, Subpart H) and guidance (e.g., NUREG-1520, Standard Review Plan for the Review of a License Application for a Fuel Cycle Facility), and then developed a SER to document the review's findings.

 To top of page